-- I. Ability to think critically, evaluate, understand, apply, and communicate scientific research - A. Students will develop ability to critique research. - B. Students will be a major contributor (co-author) on one conference presentation or publication - C. Students will design and present their yearly projects. - D. Students will develop a dissertation or thesis that poses significant questions that can be investigated empirically, links research to relevant theory, uses methods that permit direct investigation of the question, uses methods that permit direction investigation of the question, provides an explicitly and coherent chain of reasoning, interprets outcomes of the study in light of current knowledge, with a goal to make research public to encourage professional scrutiny and critique for the public good. - II.
-Ability to evaluate and apply research designs - A. Students will design and present their yearly projects. - B. During the prelim process, students will develop a cohesive, relevant research plan. - C. During the dissertation or thesis proposal process, students will develop a cohesive, relevant research plan. - III.
-Ability to evaluate and apply statistical and measurement principles to their area of research. - A. Students will evaluate and apply appropriate statistical techniques in these areas.
-The statistical knowledge will include (but not limited to) correlation, (multivariate) analysis of (co)variance, regression, factor analysis, structural equation modeling, meta-analysis, item response theory, etc. Different combinations of these and other statistical techniques will be applied in students'
+- 1. Ability to critically examine, evaluate, understand, apply, and communicate scientific research - a) Students will develop the ability to critique research using current and historical theories, methodological considerations, and practical implications. - b) Students will be a contributor (e.g., co-author) to at least one conference presentation or publication. - c) Students will design and present their yearly projects. - d) Students will work to contextualize research, reflecting on what and whose worldviews, goals, and values shape and uphold it. - e) Students will develop a thesis that poses significant questions that can be investigated empirically, links research to relevant theory, uses methods that permit direct investigation of the question, provides an explicit and coherent chain of reasoning, interprets outcomes of the study considering current knowledge. - 2.
+Aware and evaluate how diversity issues and protected populations influence research - a) Students will complete appropriate research training (i.e., CITI, Graduate School requirements) and provide documentation of completion. - b) Students will create and display appropriate information in presentations and publications that demonstrate they have followed organizational (e.g., APA) standards for the treatment of people and research participants. - c) Students will develop competence in Institutional Review Board (IRB) applications, understand the IRB process, and the development and use of consent strategies (e.g., forms, oral, etc.)

-- i.
-Yearly project

-- ii.
-Conference papers

-- iii.
-Publications

-- iv.
-Prelims

-- v.
-Proposals

-IV.
-Aware and evaluate how diversity issues and protected populations influence research
+- d) Students will employ current best practices in research design and implementation that consider the potential differential impact across diverse groups. - e) Students will actively contribute to and employ respectful discussions for the practice of civil discourse and seek common ground in discussing concepts of diversity, inclusion, equity, and justice, also leaving space for humility, productive discomfort, and continued questioning. - f) Students through course work will identify and challenge their implicit biases and historical/current biases found in the literature. - g) Students will cultivate a growth mindset of openness and tolerance to actively contribute to a contribute to a caring learning environment that welcomes a range of thought and emotion.

-- A. Students will complete appropriate research training (i.e., CITI, Graduate School requirements) and provide documentation of completion. - B. Students will create and display appropriate information in presentations and publications that demonstrate they have followed organizational (e.g., APA) standards for treatment of persons and research participants. - C. Students will develop competence in Institutional Review Board (IRB) applications, understand the IRB process, and the development and use of consent strategies (e.g., forms, oral, etc.) - V. Development of professional identity appropriate for future career plans - A. Students will establish membership in a professional organization relevant to her/his field of specialization. - B. Students will provide service to professional organizations. - C. Students will review for conferences/journals related to professional organizations. - D. Students will hold leadership positions in professional organizations.
+3. Development of professional identity appropriate for future career plans

+- a) Students will establish membership in a professional organization relevant to their field of specialization. - b) Students will provide service to professional organizations. - c) Students will review for conferences/journals related to their field of specialization.